dannylandau/SafeSnap-iOS-app/API_DOCUMENTATION_EN.md

-# SafeSnap API Documentation
+# Archie API Documentation

 ## Overview

-SafeSnap is a product safety analysis application that uses AI to analyze product images and provide safety information for children and pets.
+Archie is a product safety analysis application that uses AI to analyze product images and provide safety information for children and pets.

 **Base URL:** `https://be.archieml.com` (Production) | `http://localhost:4000` (Development)